Extending Grace in Every Season of Life

 Conclusion: The Call to Extend Grace

-Let’s remind ourselves that while we all walk through different seasons, we are all walking toward the same Savior.
-Let love and grace bind us together as we walk through this life as a reflection of Jesus.
+Remember that while we may experience various seasons in life, we are all headed toward the same Savior.
+May love and grace unite us as we navigate life, serving as a reflection of Jesus.

 Proverbs 3:3-4 (NIV) says: